nateforsyth/nateforsyth.github.io/_posts/2019-05-09-building-shared-library-spfx-projects-and-shared-libraries-part-5.md

 ---
 layout: post
-title: Consuming the shared Library package - SPFx projects and Shared Libraries - 5th and final, I promise...
+title: Consuming the shared package - SPFx projects and Shared Libraries - 5th and final, I promise...
 date: 2019-05-09 +13:00
 published: true
 category: Dev
-tags: [spfx, sharepoint, shared libraries, spfx extensions, spfx webparts, typescript, npm, azure devops, devops, continuous integration]
+tags: [spfx, sharepoint, shared libraries, spfx extensions, spfx webparts, typescript, npm, azure, devops, continuous integration]
 ---

 When we left off last time, we'd just finished up configuring a DevOps CI Pipeline and (hopefully) run a successful build which published a package to our Azure Artifact Feed that's going to act as our npm Registry override.
 Today we're going to cover actually using that package our SPFx project.